 From lesser known hotspots to established backpacker destinations, luxurious retreats and wholesome volunteering opportunities, our beautiful planet has plenty of inspirational places to show you as we welcome in the next decade.

-So here at Worldpackers, we've put together a list of unusual and inspirational places to visit in 2020 — giving you a flavor of the people, places and experiences that are set to delight and excite your itchy feet this year.
+So here at Worldpackers, we've put together a list of unusual and inspirational places to visit — giving you a flavor of the people, places and experiences that are set to delight and excite your itchy feet this year.

-20 inspirational places to visit in 2020
+20 inspirational places to visit

 - Galway, Ireland